Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Results

 We describe BM by a piecewise-polytropic fit~\citep{Read:2008iy} to the SLy EoS~\citep{Douchin:2001sv}.
 As a model of DM, we investigate the degenerate, relativistic Fermi gas of spin-$\frac{1}{2}$ particles at zero temperature, for which the EoS is read in as tabulated data.
 EoSs at zero temperature are sufficient for our calculations, because the Fermi energy of the system is much higher than its temperature.
 The typical temperature $T_0$ of NS cores is of the order of $10^6-10^8$ K~\cite{CumBroFat17,PagGepWeb06}.
 We assume that DM has the same temperature as the BM, because the captured DM particles keep scattering with baryons, rarely but often enough to thermalise with the BM component.
 A core temperature of approximately $10^8$ K is much lower than the Fermi energy of BM.
-This is also true for the Fermi gas EoS we consider, \eg{} in the \emph{dark halo} case the Fermi energy of DM reaches 403 MeV in the center of the star, an energy smaller than that of the BM, but still much larger than the temperature of the star, $k_B T_0 \approx 0.009$~MeV.
+This is also true for the Fermi gas EoS we consider, \eg{} in the \emph{dark halo} case the Fermi energy of DM reaches 403 MeV in the center of the star, an energy smaller than that of the BM, but still much larger than the temperature of the star, $k_B T_0 \approx 0.009$~MeV. { In evolutions the neutron stars heat up when they collide, so that it would become necessary to use finite temperature EoSs.
+This can be achieved by employing EoS tabulated at finite temperatures, \eg{} the finite-temperature SLy EoS of~\cite{GulRad15, RadGul19}, or by adding a temperature dependent term to the pressure~\cite{BauJanOec10}. }

-For the \emph{dark core} configuration the DM particles have a mass of 1000 MeV and DM provides 5\% of the NSs' total rest mass.
-Fermionic DM particles with mass of 1000 MeV present an interesting case, because they resemble nucleons.